 The project “Art & Culture make the world go round” was funded in 2017 by the German Federal Ministry for Economic Cooperation and Development (BMZ) via Engagement Global gGmbH and combines two crews: HipHop Education South Africa and EachOneTeachOne from Germany, who work together on SDGs 11 of Agenda 2030; making cities and settlements inclusive, safe, resilient and sustainable.
 In Bremerhaven and Cape Town, events, workshops and debates were held concerning art and culture with people from local districts.

 Social Sculpture | Smile

 SMILE was created on the streets of Woodstock, a former industrial district of Cape Town that is currently undergoing gentrification.
 One morning, in a side street of Victoria Rd. we met with the ‘brothers and sisters’ from those streets.
 The contact to them was prepared in advance by a co-opted member of our crew.
 The idea for the social sculpture SMILE was simple and owed itself to the circumstances of the street.
 I designed directly in the public space, so we didn’t have tables or tools at our disposal, and could only work with our bare hands.
 As the laughter united us… SMILE was looking for what unites all people, regardless of origin, status or language.

-By using conventional food colours as paint, because they are suitable for consumption, i was able to do this literally.
-So the evening before, I mixed a large number of different colours with water.
-The choice of paper was white bread paper bags, which turned out to be an ideal extension to food colouring due to their malleability, shape, and feel.
+By using conventional food colors as paint, because they are suitable for consumption, I was able to do this literally.
+So the evening before, I mixed a large number of different colors with water.
+The choice of paper was white bread paper bags, which turned out to be an ideal extension to food coloring due to their malleability, shape, and feel.
 Together with the ‘brothers and sisters’ the first stage of SMILE was created on the street: first the paper bags were blown up and formed into a balloon, then a small amount of the colored water was taken into the mouth by each of us to be forcefully blown onto the paper.
 The situation was so wonderfully hilarious for everyone involved that the laughter was clearly manifest on the paper itself.